United front (China): Activities

 Scholar Jeffrey Stoff also argues that the CCP's "influence apparatus intersects with or directly supports its global technology transfer apparatus."
 In 2019, the united front's aggregate budget across multiple institutions was estimated at over $2.6 billion, which was larger than the Chinese Foreign Ministry's budget.

 According to the Taiwanese Mainland Affairs Council, the united front uses internet celebrities to carry out infiltration campaigns on social media.
 United front groups have also been linked to organized crime in several countries.

 Starting in January 2020, united front-linked organizations in Canada and other countries were activated to purchase, stockpile, and export personal protective equipment in response to the COVID-19 pandemic in mainland China.
 In September 2020, the CCP announced that it would strengthen united front work in the private sector by establishing more party committees in regional federations of industry and commerce (FIC), and by arranging a special liaison between FICs and the CCP.

-Overseas Chinese hometown associations are often cultivated for united front work.
+Overseas Chinese hometown associations have been cultivated for united front work.
 During the APEC United States 2023 summit in San Francisco, united front groups, including hometown associations, coordinated with Chinese embassy officials to instigate violence against Tibetan, Uyghur, and Chinese dissident protesters.